 - Cooking is up her alley so she decided to quit her job and open a catering business.

 up the creek: in trouble or a difficult situation.

 - I’m up the creek!
 My credit card bill is due in two days but I don’t get paid until next week.

 - We missed our flight and now were up the creek because there are no available seats on any flights until next Tuesday.

-up to someone: to be responsible to do something.
+up to someone: to be responsible for doing something.

-- It doesn’t matter what I think, the decision is up to my boss.
+- It's not important what I think; the decision is up to my boss.

 - If you want to lose weight, it’s up to you to eat better and start exercising.

 up to something: secretly doing or planning something.

 - Whenever it’s quiet at home I know my kids are up to something.